Horvat scores twice, Canucks beat Blues 5-2 in series opener

 The Blues tied it just over a minute later when Schwartz tipped the puck past pinching Canuck defenseman Chris Tanev at the Blues’ blue line, then charged in on a breakaway and beat Markstrom with a nifty backhander through the pads.

-Vancouver took the lead for good almost six minutes into the third.
-Stecher raced down the right wing and wired a slap shot from the circle under Binnington’s arm for his first of the postseason.

-Then Horvat turned Blues defenseman Vince Dunn inside out, raced in and fired a wrist shot past Binnington on the blocker side.
+After Stetcher’s goal, Horvat turned Blues defenseman Vince Dunn inside out, raced in and fired a wrist shot past Binnington on the blocker side.

 Miller added the fifth goal on the power play with less than 40 seconds left.